 Since then, outbreaks have continued to occur sporadically in coastal Queensland as far west as Chinchilla and from the Queensland border to as far south as Kempsey on the Mid-North Coast of NSW.

 In disease outbreaks so far recorded, the virus has not been shown to be highly contagious, however, it is highly lethal.

 Protection against Hendra

-In 2012, a safe, effective horse vaccine became available and it is the single most effective way of reducing the risk of Hendra virus infection and provides a work health and safety as well as a public health benefit.
+In 2012, a safe, effective horse vaccine became available.
+Vaccination of horses is the most effective way of reducing the risk of Hendra virus infection and disease, and provides a workplace health and safety benefit as well as a public health benefit.